 Sexual contact means:

-any touching of the genitals or anus, directly or through clothing, other than as would constitute a sexual act, for the purpose of arousing or gratifying sexual desire or for the purpose of causing bodily injury or offensive physical contact.
+Any touching of the genitals or anus, directly or through clothing, other than as would constitute a sexual act, for the purpose of arousing or gratifying sexual desire or for the purpose of causing bodily injury or offensive physical contact.

 Sexual touching means:

-any touching of the breasts, buttocks, groin or inner thigh, directly or through clothing, for the purpose of arousing or gratifying sexual desire.
+Any touching of the breasts, buttocks, groin or inner thigh, directly or through clothing, for the purpose of arousing or gratifying sexual desire.

 As mentioned, sex crimes are difficult crimes to defend.
 First, to prove a sexual act, an allegation or proof of penetration is not required.
 This alone gives the prosecutor an advantage.
 Also, if the offense includes "compulsion" as an element (e.g., fear of force), there is no requirement that the victim had to resist, which makes false allegations easier.